gvwilson/sensibleadventures/cloudherd/new.md

 Thokmay skidded to a halt.
 "Kulbinder!"

 "Run!" the tiger roared, rolling back onto his feet as Sergeant Dorbu got to his.
-"Run, Your Highness, run!"
+"Run, most respected, run!"

 Thokmay drew his sword and charged at Sergeant Dorbu instead.
 The sergeant knocked the prince's blade aside with his own and spun back